What is a Design Palette?

 Square Colors

-Square color palettes are similar to tetradic but evenly spaced on the wheel.
-This scheme offers variety and vibrant combinations while maintaining harmony.
+Similar to tetradic but with four evenly spaced colors on the wheel.
+This scheme produces variety and dynamic combinations while maintaining visual harmony.

 Tips to Build a Design Palette

-1. Start with a base color that represents your brand or mood.
+1. Start with a base color that reflects your brand’s identity or desired mood.

-2. Add secondary colors using analogous or complementary colors.
+2. Add secondary colors using analogous or complementary tones to build harmony.

-5. Limit your palette to 3–5 main colors for a clean look.
+5. Limit the palette to 3–5 main colors for clarity and a clean, professional look.

 Tools for Creating Palettes